lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 > * `F([X1, X2, X3, X4, X5, X6, X7]) = Y`

-When done, and now having a new function that can be used to calculate our label (Y), we can finally plot the values of (Y), calculated for specific features of (X) values.
+When done, and now having a new function that can be used to calculate label (Y), we can finally plot the values of (Y), calculated for specific features of (X) values.